ewjoachim/poireau/README.md

 # Pool Of Intelligent Records Effortlessly Auto-generated for Usability (POIREAU)

 This project aims at creating an internal website to ease file management and song learning between all the members of a choir.
+It mainly uses Python 3, Django, Bootstrap.

 Who does that ?
 ===============